medav/modular/philosophy.md

 A module can provide a protocol by providing a private implementation of a protocol declared in any package's `protocols/` folder then installing an instance of that implementation using the modular services provided during ModuleInit().

 ## 4.2 Type Naming Convention
 Modular adhere's to a all lowercase, 'dashed' convention.
-With the exception of extremely common [*] acronyms, no abbreviations or acronyms are used.
+With the exception of extremely common [*] acronyms or abbreviations, no abbreviations or acronyms are used.
 No trailing '-protocol' is used in a protocol's type name.

 [*] '*Extremely common*' is subject to interpretation.